Nelson-Gon/urlfix/docs/source/README.rst

   [x] Replace outdated URLs/links in the same file or in the same files in a directory i.e. inplace.

 *
-  [x] Replace files in nested directories
+  [x] Replace outdated links in files in nested directories

-* [ ] Replace files in sub-nested directories
+* [x] Replace outdated links in files in sub-nested directories

 **Supported file formats**